 At the same time, sharp-eyed readers might notice as I did that two points in my original article were edited out of the Canadian Mennonite version, and both relate directly to advocating for justice and organizational change.
 I understand those edits in the context of the Canadian Mennonite given the space constraints for a sidebar and since the main article points toward a better way.

-And yet I don’t want to leave the impression in anything I write, that the burden of a painful termination rests solely on the individual (former) employee to make the best of a bad situation.
+Yet I don’t want to leave the impression in anything I write, that the burden of a painful termination rests solely on the individual (former) employee to make the best of a bad situation.
 By God’s grace, those who have lost their jobs do need to find a way forward.
 But I believe that our leaders also bear responsibility–that is, after all, what leadership is–and when it comes to church organizations, we as a church bear a corporate responsibility.
 We are quick to own the good work of our organizations, to take credit by association, so we also share in the mis-steps and bad behaviour and need to take steps to correct these.

 What then shall we do?
 This is what I’ve gleaned from my reading and from many who have shared their experiences with me.